February 10, 2022

 How to Overcome Board Portal Resistance

-board-portal-resistanceEnacting significant change in the boardroom is rarely easy, and it can be particularly difficult for directors to adopt a new board management solution when they are used to established practices.
+questions-ai-boardsEnacting significant change in the boardroom is rarely easy, and it can be particularly difficult for directors to adopt a new board management solution when they are used to established practices.
 Some directors aren’t comfortable with new technology, while others struggle to find time to learn a new system.

 Here are some tips to keep in mind when working with a board of directors that has mixed feelings about switching to new board management software:

-• Consider rolling out the new software slowly, so that directors can learn new features on their own timeline.
+• Consider rolling out the new software slowly, so that directors can learn new features on their timeline.

 • Partner with the provider to offer training and support.